CWWhitney/CWWhitney.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I use collaborative research and holistic analysis approaches to describe systems and model decision impact pathways.
-I work with diverse groups including policy makers, researchers, food activists, small-scale farmers and indigenous communities.
-I seek to address sustainability issues that are of direct relevance to vulnerable communities and to offer new lenses through which to view the development process.
-My work is related to human ecology, agroforestry and decision analysis.
+I specialize in transdisciplinary research with diverse groups including policy makers, researchers, food activists, small-scale farmers and indigenous communities.
+I develop holistic models through expert knowledge elicitation and holistic systems understanding to decipher the intended and actual impacts of development decisions and guide decision-makers toward sustainable outcomes.
+Together we explore trade-offs and synergies to address sustainability issues that are of direct relevance to vulnerable communities.